 How to Create a Custom Field Type

-Navigate to Knowledge Graph > Configuration > Field Types.
+Navigate to Content > Configuration > Field Types.
 Here’s where you can see any Custom Field Types you’ve already defined.
 Click “Add Custom Field Type” button to get started.

 Fill in the Name of the type.
 This will appear in the Add Custom Field page in the Type dropdown, as well as in the Custom Field table.